Introduction

 Reply from Ray

 I found a couple of sites that may be able to help.
-One is the Georges & Co. page of Bristol's Lost Pubs and the other is the Bristol Breweries page of Gloucestershire Pubs.
+One is the Georges & Co.
+(Internet Archive) page of Bristol's Lost Pubs (Internet Archive) and the other is on the Gloucestershire Pubs site.
 Another site that may be able useful is the Pub History Society.
 I've now created a page bringing together all the information I have about Bristol Breweries.

 Barretts of Bristol